- How it works

 “I was excited to get back but also apprehensive about getting into the lab from home.
 Also, the inability to travel by normal routes has affected my flexibility in the hours I can work.”

-With this feedback, we recognise the importance for team managers to think about every single team member and their personal needs when coming back to work, and to consider each case individually.
+With this feedback, we recognize the importance for team managers to think about every single team member and their personal needs when coming back to work, and to consider each case individually.
 We found this also helps with resource planning as the resources that we had before the COVID-19 crisis are no longer available.

 ‘Paused Projects’ Are The Biggest Issue To Returning Scientists, Not ‘PPE’ Or ‘Social Distancing’ In The Lab

-From the survey of our team, the biggest issue to returning scientists is the problem of paused projects.
+From the survey of our team, the biggest issue for returning scientists is the problem of paused projects.
 This issue was more frequently selected over social distancing and extra safety measures, as the graph below shows.
 As scientists Peter Kutapan explains:

 “COVID-19 disruption is different from me taking a long holiday from the lab because no one has been there to help keep my projects ticking over or ensure equipment is maintained and calibrated.”